sven-hash/docs/docs/run-nym-nodes/nodes/validators.md

 total: "0"
 ```

-You can, of course, stake back the available balance to your validator with the following command:
+You can, of course, stake back the available balance to your validator with the following command.

+> Remember to save some tokens for gas costs!

 <Tabs groupId="nym-network">
   <TabItem value="sandbox" label="Sandbox (Testnet)">